Nexans To Sell Amercable To Mattr

-Paris, France, November 8, 2024 – Nexans (NEX.FP), a leader in the global energy transition, announces today the execution of an agreement to sell AmerCable, a leading manufacturer of electrical power, control and instrumentation cables for harsh environments, to Mattr for an Enterprise Value of $280 million.
+PARIS, Nov.
+8, 2024 /PRNewswire/ -- Nexans (NEX), a leader in the global energy transition, announces today the execution of an agreement to sell AmerCable, a leading manufacturer of electrical power, control and instrumentation cables for harsh environments, to Mattr (MATR) for an Enterprise Value of $280

 About Mattr